425 COLLINS RD, JEFFERSON, WI (for payments)

 IF I DON’T WANT TO FIGHT THE CITATION, CAN I SIMPLY GET TIME TO PAY?

 Yes.
 If you do not appear in court, the court will enter a judgment against you for the amount on the citation.
 You will then be given 60 days to pay.
 If you do not pay within 60 days, either a warrant will be issued for your arrest, your driver’s license will be suspended for up to 1 year and/or your debt will be certified with the Department of Revenue until it is paid in full.
 If you are unable to pay the citation within the 60 days, please contact the court for further information regarding a payment plan.

 I WISH TO PLEAD NOT GUILTY, HOW DO I DO THAT AND WHAT WILL HAPPEN?

 You may plead not guilty by entering a not guilty plea, in writing, prior to the court date given on your citation.
 You must mail, fax or e-mail to the Court prior to the court date given on your citation.
 Please include your citation number, current mailing address and phone number.
 After you plead not guilty, the case will be scheduled for a Pre-Trial conference with the City Attorney.
-You must attend the Pre-Trial conference OR call the City Attorney prior to your pre-trial date, or you will be found in default.
+You must attend the Pre-Trial conference.
 If you do not come to an agreement with the City Attorney, the case will be set for a Trial before the Municipal Judge.
 If you have been charged with Operating While Intoxicated, you have the right to a jury trial.
 If you want to reserve this right, you must make a written demand for a jury trial and post the necessary fees within ten (10) days, following your initial appearance.

 I’M WORRIED ABOUT THE POINTS THAT WILL BE ASSESSED AGAINST MY DRIVING RECORD.
 HOW DO I KNOW IF I’M IN POINT TROUBLE?